rfwlab/rfw/docs/articles/essentials/template-syntax.md

 - `STORE` chooses the store within that module.
 - `KEY` is the field to read.
 - `:w` is optional and enables two‑way bindings for form controls.
+- `:r` is not supported; omit the suffix for read‑only bindings.

 Example: